Eating chocolate is good for scuba divers!

 During a dive, the body tissues absorb nitrogen from the breathing gas in proportion to the surrounding pressure.
 As long as the diver remains at pressure, the gas presents no problem.
-If the pressure is reduced too quickly, however, the nitrogen comes out of solution and forms bubbles in the tissues and bloodstream.
-This commonly occurs as a result of rapid ascents or exceeding our Recreational Dive planned limits, but it can also occur even when accepted guidelines have been followed.
+If the pressure is decreasing too quickly, however, the nitrogen comes out of solution and forms bubbles in the tissues and bloodstream.
+This commonly occurs as a result of rapid ascents or exceeding our Recreational Dive planned limits.
+However, it can also occur even when accepted guidelines have been followed.
 During the subsequent ascent, pressure falls and less nitrogen can remain dissolved in the tissues.
 As pressure falls the nitrogen diffuses out of tissues and into the venous blood in the capillary beds of the head and body.
-It is carried in the veins back to the lungs for elimination.
+The blood carries it through the veins back to the lungs for elimination.

 The circulatory system plays a vital part in our off-gassing so having it working to its optimum level benefits us greatly with this in relation to diving.
 Hence no exercise right before or after diving, no smoking or alcohol before diving as well as staying re-hydrated…………and now eating some chocolate will keep those blood vessels flowing well.